You are here

 We are one of the first medical centers in the Chicago area to offer this minimally invasive option for women's pelvic reconstructive surgical procedures for vaginal prolapse and incontinence.

-The minimally invasive robot technology is designed to provide surgeons with enhanced capabilities, including three-dimensional visualization, precision and control.
+The minimally invasive robot technology is designed to provide surgeons with enhanced capabilities, including 3-D visualization, precision and control.

 Robotic surgery is now being used routinely by Loyola cardiovascular surgeons, gynecologists, gynecologic oncologists, urogynecologists and urologists.